EE-modders/Empire-Earth-Stats/README.md

 In EEStats\EEStats\curl place headers and libs (Release: libcurl_a.lib and Debug: libcurl_a_debug.lib)

 ## 🧾 Note
-cURL seems to require Windows Vista or 7 SP1 (I can't test), using boost with XP feature set could be a good idea.
+cURL seems to require Windows Vista or 7 SP1 (I can't test), using boost with XP feature set could be a good idea. \
+The Art of Conquest is not supported at all for the moment.

 ## ⚠️ Known Limitation
 If the computer is in hibernate/sleep, the calculated time will include the hibernate/sleep time. \